Home ยป Recipes ยป dinner

 Instructions

 • Start by cooking your quinoa on the stove.
-Grab a saucepan and add 1 cup of dry quinoa and 2 cups of water of vegetable broth.
+Grab a saucepan and add 1 cup of dry quinoa and 2 cups of water or vegetable broth.
 Allow it to boil and then reduce the heat to low-medium and secure the lid.
 Allow it to simmer for 15 minutes or until all of the liquid has been absorbed.
 Remove the lid, add salt, and fluff with a fork.
 Set it aside to cool.

 • Prepare the kale.
 Start by adding the chopped kale to a large salad bowl.
 I like to remove any thick stems.
-Now, drizzle 1 tablespoon of extra virgin olive oil over the top of the leaves, and then use your hands to massage the kale until the pieces become soft.
+Drizzle 1 tablespoon of extra virgin olive oil over the top of the leaves, and then use your hands to massage the kale until the pieces become soft.
 Don't skip this step.
 It's the secret to the best-textured kale!

 • Assemble your salad.
 After the kale, add the cooked and cooled quinoa, sliced pear, sliced red grapes, chopped candied pecans, and golden raisins.
-Pour the Sweet Maple Vinaigrette over top and toss everything up.
+Pour the sweet maple vinaigrette over top and toss everything up.
 Enjoy immediately.

 Notes